WIN-Services/backend-interview/README.md

      database: 'win-backend'
    });

-Replace YOUR_USERNAME with your MySQL username and YOUR_PASSWORD with your MySQL password.
+Replace USERNAME with your MySQL username and PASSWORD with your MySQL password.

 Save the changes to the db.js file.